SOR Libchavy: History

+20 electric buses EBN 9.5, as well as 15 model TNS 12 trolleybuses are in operation in Ruse, Bulgaria.
+Additional SOR vehicles also operate in the Bulgarian cities of Pernik and Sliven.

 It manufactures medium-class buses with occupation rate from 25 to 51 sitting and total occupation rate up to 161 passengers.
 These buses are manufactured on the basis of the company own design.
 As a matter of course, they provide service, repairs and sale of spare parts.

 In 2015, SOR Libchavy recorded an increase of production by 31% and revenues increased by 42%.
-The company currently sells (2022) city (SOR NS, NSG, BN, BNG, IBN), intercity (SOR C, CN, CNG, ICN, LH) and electric buses (SOR EBN, NS) and trolleybuses (SOR TNS).
+The company currently sells (2022) city (SOR NS, NSG, IBN, IBNG), intercity (SOR IC, ICN, ICNG, LH) and electric buses (SOR EBN, NS) and trolleybuses (SOR TNS).